KesseNones/EcksDee-Programming-Language/README.md

 		printError
 	;

-	/' Checks to make sure type is numeric. '/ attempt
+	/' Checks to make sure type is an Integer. '/ attempt
 		dup dup
 		"Integer"